olofmagn/cv/README.md

 # CV repository

-See folder `out` for the pdf and t.ex details.
+See folder `out` for the pdf and tex details.